 to boot into your kernelAll your debug messages and kernel errors will be redirected to the file path you specified earlier, even when your kernel freezes and/or panics.

-parameter on each boot of your
+parameter on each

 So something you wrote, either in a module or in the kernel itself, has caused an OOPS.
 Don’t reset your computer just yet - there’s a lot of useful information that can be found in one of these reports.